ginnox1/CanalNetworkDocs_online/Updates/Update_May24/Update_May24.md

 1. Reviewed `Explore Outputs > Batch Process > Explore Subroutes...` in line with improved subroute filtering algorithm.

+1. Improved plan view generation for drain networks, now showing corrected stations for control and drop structures.

 Bugfixes:
 1. Node inverts at canal begining of routes (connected to a DummyRoute) now responds to arthimatic input at node invert edit.

+ 2. Profile view variable (in project preferences) now displays correct settings.
+Previously, it was static.

 [Back to ToC](#table-of-contents)